Jihigera/POTENTIAL-EMPLOYERS-ONLY-/README.md

 # POTENTIAL-EMPLOYERS-ONLY-
 This contains links to private gists of school project code that I can't allow to be searchable

-This is a file containing links to school project files that I can't post publicly to avoid potential cheating from other classmates.
-This was discussed as an acceptable solution with the faculty.
+I can't post them publicly due to potential cheating from other classmates.
+This was discussed as an acceptable solution with the faculty instead.

 C++ Projects: